Unity-Technologies/arfoundation-demos/README.md

 ARSubsystems defines an interface, and the platform-specific implementations are in the ARCore and ARKit packages.
 ARFoundation turns the AR data provided by ARSubsystems into Unity `GameObject`s and `MonoBehavour`s.

-The `master` branch is compatible with Unity 2019.3
+The `master` branch is compatible with Unity 2019.4 and Unity 2020.2

+### Building for Unity 2020.2
+When building for *Android in Unity 2020.2* you need to modify the following settings under Project Settings / Player / Publishing Settings
+* Uncheck Custom Main Gradle Template and
+* Uncheck Custom Launcher Gradle Template

+These are currently enabled to support building an ARCore project in Unity 2019.4

 [Image Tracking](#image-tracking--also-available-on-the-asset-store-here) | [Onboarding UX](#ux--also-available-on-the-asset-store-here) | [Mesh Placement](#mesh-placement) | [Shaders](#shaders)